 Popularity

-Can You Screen Print on A DTG Shirt?
+Can You Screen Print on a DTG Shirt?

-In contrast, water-based inks adhere to the garment screen printing and maintain a softer finish, much like sublimation printing.
+In contrast, water-based inks adhere to garment screen printing and maintain a softer finish, much like sublimation printing.
 Because water-based inks tend to clog the mesh, you should use a lower mesh count, such as 50–62T.

 A fantastic method for producing long-lasting prints on clothing is direct-to-garment printing (DTG).
 You may have heard that the industry norm for printed apparel is 50 washes or that DTG printing only holds up for about 50 washes.
 This is untrue.

 The longevity of a print is more influenced by several other elements, including how frequently the clothing is worn, the temperature the garment is washed in, the type of detergent used, and more.
-In reality, there is no magic number of washes that will cause printing to fade or wear out.
+In reality, there is no magic number of washes that will cause the printing to fade or wear out.
 The lifespan of a DTG print is usually equal to that of the clothing manufacturer’s item itself.

-With DTG, you get a retail-quality result that will be just as nice and durable as the clothing you would purchase in your favorite big box stores.
+With DTG, you get a retail-quality result that will be just as nice and durable as the clothing you would purchase in your favorite big-box stores.
 Many retailers use direct-to-garment printing for their items.

 FAQs

-Which is More Durable, Screen Printing or DTG?
+Which is more durable, screen printing or DTG?

+Is DTG printing durable?
 Screen printing is perfect for items like sports or business uniforms because it lasts anywhere from 25 to 50% longer, but if you want to sell personalized t-shirt design ideas or other custom products, DTG prints are the way to go.

 You should only press for 5 seconds at a time.
 A prolonged push will burn the transfer.

-Ready to Prints
+Ready to Print